spawnmarvel/azure-arm-bash/README.md

-# azure-arm-ansible
+# azure-arm-bash
-Stuff about Azure, ARM Templates, Ansible and Bash
+Stuff about Azure, ARM Templates and Bash

 ## Prerequisite 1 Git BASH, SSH and keys